codemary/top-coins/README.md

 The App Component uses two main components:

-- __MarketOverview Component__: Renders a table with data received from ticker api.
+- __MarketOverview Component__: Renders a table with data received from the ticker API.
 - __LiquidityAnalysis Component__: Renders an interactive Scatter Chart to show the market cap, volume and price change of each coin.

 Components for customization and code simplicity: